malloydata/malloy/docs/_src/language/source.md

 }
 ```

-### Explores from Other Explores
+### Sources from Other Sources

-An explore can also be created from another explore in order
+A source can also be created from another source in order
 to add fields, impose filters, or restrict available fields.
 This is useful for performing in-depth analysis without altering
-the base explore with modifications only relevant in that specific context.
+the base source with modifications only relevant in that specific context.

 ```malloy
 --! {"isModel": true, "modelPath": "/inline/e1.malloy"}